rangertaha/urlinsane/docs/index.md

 # URLInsane

 Generates domain typos and variations used to detect and perform typo squatting, URL hijacking, phishing, and corporate espionage.
-Inpired by URLCrazy I wanted to create a better version that supported multiple languages and linguistic typos.
+Inspired by URLCrazy I wanted to create a better version that supported multiple languages and linguistic typos.
 I also wanted it to be a binary with fast execution time.